Konloch/bytecode-viewer/libs/README.md

 #### Modifications

- - `JD-GUI`: Removed ASM and RSyntaxTextArea
+ - `JD-GUI`: Removed ASM, RSyntaxTextArea, ANTLR, and TreeLayout
  - `APKTool`: Recompiled with the newest dependency versions, removed prebuilt folder
- - `DX`: Just taken from build-tools without modifications
+ - `dx`: Just taken from build-tools without modifications
- - `D2Jar`: Compiled from scratch
+ - `Dex2Jar`: Compiled from scratch ([This fork](https://github.com/ThexXTURBOXx/dex2jar)); just take all individual jars from the subprojects and merge them without adding any external dependencies